onefoursix/streamsets-job-template-service/README.md

 - A Data Analyst submits a request to run a Job to an app that makes REST API calls to the Job-Template-Service, or a scheduler like Apache Airflow uses Python bindings to directly call the Python Job Template Runner script.

-- The Job Template that is run is dynamically selected based on rules applied to the request's <code>source-type</code> and the <code>target-type</code>
+- The Job Template that is run is dynamically selected based on rules applied to the request's <code>source-type</code> and  <code>target-type</code>

 - The Job's runtime parameters are passed in the request

-- A Python application built using the StreamSets SDK selects the appropriate Job Template,  and retrieves the Job Template configuration from a database table
+- A Python application built using the StreamSets SDK selects the appropriate Job Template and retrieves the Job Template configuration from a database table

 - The Python Application creates and starts Job Template Instance(s) that StreamSets Control Hub schedules on engines.